daler/pybedtools/docs/source/topical-random.rst

 predictable manner so that we'll always get the same results for testing.
 In practice, make sure you use `debug=False` (the default) to ensure random results.

+Furthermore, using the `processes` kwarg will substantially speed up the comparison (e.g., `processes=8` to split the randomizations across 8 cores).

 .. doctest::